Inventory

 - Recycle

-Inventory Control may place surplus property items in the Inventory warehouse to be stored for later disposal.
-Items may be taken directly to a metal salvage yard if they are determined to be junk at the time of pick-up.
-All computers and electronic equipment are to be taken to Asset Recovery Corporation C & T Systems.
+Inventory Control may store surplus items in the Inventory warehouse for later disposal.
+Items determined to be junk at the time of pickup may be taken directly to a metal salvage yard.
+All computers and electronic equipment must be sent to Asset Recovery Corporation C & T Systems.

 Also see: